mvcds/my-library/carreer/development/Computer.md

-A machine that can be instructed to do a bunch of [[Math|mathematical]] operations through "programs" (basically a glorified calculator).
+A machine that can be instructed to do a bunch of [[Maths|mathematical]] operations through "programs" (basically a glorified calculator).

 It is composed by some pieces of [[Hardware]] and [[Software]] working together